 - Currently involved in a lawsuit involving the operation of a cryptocurrency mining farm and contractual damages relating to the valuation of Bitcoin.

 - Newfoundland and Labrador v.
 ExxonMobil Canada Properties, 2017 NLTD(G) 147: Part of the lawyer team that successfully upheld an arbitral award on behalf of interest holders of the Hibernia offshore project when the Province of NL sought to set aside the award.

 - Eastern Regional Integrated Health Authority v Association of Registered Nurses of Newfoundland and Labrador, 2016 NLCA 18: Successfully upheld a lower court decision requiring the regional health authority to disclose quality assurance information necessary for the provincial nursing regulator to investigate member misconduct (the appeal decision was recognized by Lexpert as one of the top 10 business cases in Canada in 2016).

-Outside of the office, Trent competes in various sports – especially curling, where he has represented Newfoundland and Labrador on the national stage multiple times, and still strives to compete at the Brier one day.
+Outside of the office, Trent competes in various sports – especially curling.
+He currently sits on the board of directors for the St. John’s Curling Club Association, has represented Newfoundland and Labrador on the national stage multiple times, and still strives to compete at the Brier one day.

 JD (Magna Cum Laude), University of Ottawa (2013)